visibilitydataset/visibilitydataset.github.io/1_sequences.md

 ## Sequences

 We provide a dataset from two distinct sensor systems, handheld and driving.
+Handheld sequences provide motion and illumination variances and Driving sequences repeat the same trajectory in different times.
+A brief information is illustrated below.

 <table>
   <tr>